orsonteodoro/oiledmachine-overlay/README.md

 that use LTO with Clang or disable selectively LTO in to prevent building/linking issues when LLVM CFI is being used.
 LLVM CFI requires LTO to work.
 There may be issues with static-libs.
-If problems are encountered with static-libs, the package should either be disable static-libs or recompiled the package with static-libs with Clang only.
+If problems are encountered with static-libs, the package should either disable static-libs or the static-libs recompiled with with Clang only.

 ### 2023 policy